skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 four sessions had a lot of steering in them.

-This isn't railroading in the sense of telling players "You can't do that", but putting them into situations where there are only one or two reasonable choices could still be considered a form of subtle railroading.
+This isn't railroading in the sense of telling players "You can't do that," but putting them into situations where there are only one or two reasonable choices could still be considered a form of subtle railroading.
 I leave it for the reader to decide.